leyenphi2000/MLResearch/Unsupervised/README.md

 #### Kmeans_test_new.ipynb

-The jupyter notebook that have been used to process and visualize the data using K-Mean algorithm.
-The notebook uses Python coding language with the support of avaliable libraries.
+The jupyter notebook that have been used to process and visualize data using K-Mean algorithm.
+This notebook uses Python coding language with the support of avaliable libraries.

 #### Boxplots

+The images files of boxplots showing average expression of cluster data over all chromosomes separated by sample histones.
+More information on how the images were obtainted in the Kmeans_test_new.ipynb file.

 #### Heatmaps

+The images files of heatmaps to show the distinction in the average cluster expression of most of the chromosome boundaries between histones.
+More information on how the images were obtainted in the Kmeans_test_new.ipynb file.